 \end{proof}

-PD-Noether symmetries and PD-Noether currents of a PD-hamiltonian system constitute very small Lie subalgebras of the Lie algebras of higher symmetries and conservation laws of PD-Hamilton equations, for which there have been given fully satisfactory definitions and have been developed many infinite jet based computational techniques \cite{b...99}.
-Nevertheless, it is worthy to give Definition \ref{DefPDNoether} and to carefully analyse it, independently on infinite jets, in view of the possibility of developing a \textquotedblleft (multi)symplectic theory\textquotedblright\ of higher symmetries and conservation laws (see, for instance, \cite{v09}).
+PD Noether symmetries and PD Noether currents of a PD Hamiltonian system constitute very small Lie subalgebras of the Lie algebras of higher symmetries and conservation laws of PD Hamilton equations, for which there have been given fully satisfactory definitions and have been developed many infinite jet based computational techniques \cite{b...99}.
+Nevertheless, it is worthy to give Definition \ref{DefPDNoether} and to carefully analyze it, independently on infinite jets, in view of the possibility of developing a \textquotedblleft (multi)symplectic theory\textquotedblright\ of higher symmetries and conservation laws (see, for instance, \cite{v09}).
 In Section \ref{SecComp} we propose some specific examples.

-Finally, notice that, in general, nor a PD-Noether current is uniquely determined by the relative PD-Noether symmetry nor vice versa (unless $\ker\omega=0$).
-However, \textquotedblleft non-trivial PD-Noether symmetries\textquotedblright\ are in one to one correspondence with \textquotedblleft non-trivial PD-Noether currents\textquotedblright\ in the following sense.
+Finally, notice that, in general, nor a PD Noether current is uniquely determined by the relative PD Noether symmetry nor vice versa (unless $\ker\omega=0$).
+However, \textquotedblleft non-trivial PD Noether symmetries\textquotedblright\ are in one to one correspondence with \textquotedblleft non-trivial PD Noether currents\textquotedblright\ in the following sense.
 Clearly, $\ker \omega\subset\mathscr{S}(\omega)$ and $H^{0}(\Omega,\delta)\subset \mathscr{C}(\omega)$.
-We will call elements in $\ker\omega$ \emph{gauge PD-Noether symmetries} (see below) and elements in $H^{0}(\Omega,\delta)$ (i.e., closed $(n-1)$ -forms on $M$, see Corollary \ref{CorH0}) \emph{trivial PD-Noether currents}.
+We will call elements in $\ker\omega$ \emph{gauge PD Noether symmetries} (see below) and elements in $H^{0}(\Omega,\delta)$ (i.e., closed $(n-1)$ -forms on $M$, see Corollary \ref{CorH0}) \emph{trivial PD Noether currents}.